input-output-hk/cardano-tutorials/node-setup/080_register_stakepool.md

 Make sure you have access to:

-    a.
-One or more funded addresses.
+* One or more funded addresses.

-    b.
-The keys and operational certificate for the stake pool
+* The keys and operational certificate for the stake pool.

-    c.
-The stake keys
+* The stake keys.

 At this moment we have: